LogoSymbolDb

 🌍 International Common Symbols

 ¥ is called the "Yen Symbol" or "Yuan Symbol".
 It represents the Japanese Yen in Japan and the Chinese Renminbi (Yuan) in China, with context determining which currency is meant.
+The corresponding currency codes are CNY/JPY.
 Its Unicode is U+00A5, the LaTeX command is \textyen, and the HTML entity is ¥.

 ¤ is called the "Currency Symbol".
 It is a generic placeholder used when the specific currency symbol is unknown or unavailable.
+The corresponding currency code is Generic.
 Its Unicode is U+00A4, the LaTeX command is \textcurrency, and the HTML entity is ¤.

 ฿ is called the "Thai Baht Symbol".
 It represents the Baht, the official currency of Thailand.
+The corresponding currency code is THB.
 Its Unicode is U+0E3F, the LaTeX command is \textbaht, and the HTML entity is ฿.

 is called the "Turkish Lira Symbol".
 It represents the Turkish Lira, the official currency of Turkey and Northern Cyprus.
+The corresponding currency code is TRY.
 Its Unicode is U+20BA, the LaTeX command is \textlira, and the HTML entity is ₺.

 🇪🇺 European Currencies